juancarlospaco/plz/README.md

-The only thing missing to fully replace PIP is to parse versions of each package, currently it only installs the latest version of each package, the feature works but is not finished, the rest is working.
+The only thing missing to fully replace PIP is to parse versions of each package, currently it only installs the latest version of each package, the feature works but is not connected with the CLI arguments, the rest is working.

 # Install